-Kalutara district is quite significant as it offers sandy beaches, tranquil waterfalls, wilderness and most importantly archaeologically significant attractions such as Pahiyangala Caves.
+Kalutara district is quite significant as it offers sandy Coasts, tranquil waterfalls, wilderness and most importantly archaeologically significant attractions such as Pahiyangala Caves.
 One could reach the cave in just under 2 hours from Colombo, making it one of the easily reachable tourist destinations.

 The fastest way to reach the caves from Colombo is to take the southern highway (E1) off Kottawa interchange and exit at Bandaragama.
 Then take the Bandaragama – Horana route and proceed to Bulathsinhala thence. [ Google Maps Directions]